bkubinszky/rss-digest/README.md

-# Daily Digest v3
+# Daily Digest v4 (simple)

-A fully automated, free daily newsletter that fetches RSS feeds, filters and summarizes articles using AI, and delivers a clean digest to your inbox every morning.
+A fully automated, free daily newsletter that fetches RSS feeds, filters and scores articles using AI, and delivers a clean link digest to your inbox every morning.
+No summaries — just the most relevant articles, ranked and ready to read.

 ## What it does

 - Fetches articles from a configurable list of RSS feeds (last 24 hours)
-- Sends items to an LLM for filtering, scoring, and analysis
+- Sends items to an LLM for filtering and scoring only — no summaries generated
-- Groups articles by source, sorted by relevance score
+- Groups articles by source, ordered by relevance score descending
-- Top article per source gets a 2-sentence German summary and a "why it matters" monetization note
-- All other articles listed with original title and link only
-- Merges duplicate stories from different sources into a single entry with multiple links
-- Delivers a formatted HTML email daily
+- Delivers a formatted HTML email daily with title, score, and link per article
 - Automatically falls back to Groq if Gemini hits its daily token limit
 - Sends a clear error email if both APIs fail
 - Writes a structured run log to `log.json` after every run